 In connection with its acquisition in 1997 of the remaining 50% interest in the WCBB properties, the Company assumed the seller's (Chevron) obligation to contribute approximately \$18,000 per month through March 2004, to a plugging and abandonment trust and the obligation to plug a minimum of 20 wells per year for 20 years commencing March 11, 1997.
 Chevron retained a security interest in production from these properties until abandonment obligations to Chevron have been fulfilled.
-Beginning in 2009, the Company can access the trust for use in plugging and abandonment charges associated with the property.
-As of March 31, 2009, the plugging and abandonment trust totaled approximately \$3,144,000.
+As of March 11 2009, the Company became able to access the trust for use in plugging and abandonment charges associated with the property.
+As of June 30, 2009, the plugging and abandonment trust totaled approximately \$3,136,000.
 The Company has plugged 273 wells at WCBB since it began its plugging program in 1997, which management believes fulfills its current minimum plugging obligation.